“My experience with IUP and in the Eberly College of

 given the opportunity to give back to students, help Indiana County residents,

 and represent IUP.
-Through volunteer work, we have sent cards residents, and
+Through volunteer work, we have sent cards to residents, and

 volunteered with the Indiana County Technology Center to give back.
 I have